 Werri Beach, Gerringong

-I love this beach to enjoy a stroll or eat takeaway fish and chips bought from the town up the hill.
-There’s also rock pools to explore on the southern end of the beach.
+I love this beach to enjoy a stroll or eat takeaway fish and chips or a pie bought from the town up the hill.
+The water is always sparkling and the surrounding views are lovely.

 Seven Mile Beach, Shoalhaven Heads